 • Include the thread sizing on your technical drawing and specify if you want inserts or tapping.

 SLS enables the printing of thread.
-It does not require extra action from the printer and is one of the great examples of free complexity in 3D printing.
-To successfully print thread, use a minimum of M6 thread.
+It does not require extra action from the printer and is one of the great examples of free complexity in 3D-printing.
+To successfully print thread, use a minimum of M8 thread.

-The pitch on M6 thread is 1 mm, which means the wall thicknesses are suitable for SLS printing.
+The pitch on M8 thread is 1 mm, which means the wall thicknesses are suitable for SLS printing.
 Thread is most accurate and strong when printed in the Z/Height direction.
+To print the thread, it needs to be completely modeled in your CAD file.

-For fixtures that need fastening and loosening often, without the need of a lot of force, we recommend tapping holes.
-At Parts on Demand, we offer the services of tapping holes for you for a small additional fee.
+For fixtures that need fastening and loosening often, without the need of a lot of force, we recommend tapping thread.
+At Parts on Demand, we offer the services of tapping for you for a small additional fee.

 Our tapping service saves you time as well as the risk of faulty tapping and gets you parts that are ready to be assembled.
-If your parts require this service, please specify the sizing and positioning of the hole on your technical drawing.
-The available sizes can be found in the table below.
+If your parts require this service, please include a hole with standard pre-drill size and specify the sizing and positioning of the thread on your technical drawing.
+Tapping is only possible for internal thread.

 Our guidelines are filled to the brim with useful information on how to design your models, the newest technologies and specifications for your parts!